-Someone asked me this question recently on Quora.com.
+Someone asked me this question recently on Quora.com, how do toppers study?.
 Here is what I came up with.

 Just like one size doesn’t fit all, top students also have different styles of studying.
 I will share some of the styles that I have come across at IIT Delhi and XLRI Jamshedpur: